Native Linux Microcontainers

 rnx runtime install

-Install a runtime environment from GitHub or local files.
+Install a runtime environment from an external registry.

 rnx runtime install <runtime-spec> [flags]